Involuta/Blazarang/README.md

 Boss Progression Tree

+Version 1: Everyone Is Isolated, Goal is to Train Cotu

 Potential changes:
 Destroying Centipede can unlock Darkness
 Getting a Super Badge can unlock Triplets
 Surviving Clarity can unlock Angels
 Defeating Clarity can unlock The Edge and Darkness

+Version 2: Gauntlet Gyms and Realms, Goal is to Get to the Gala

 Gameplay Progression: what does each level/boss make you do?
 Each element of the fight is rated by difficulty from 1 (or in special cases 0) to 5.
 Higher difficulty = more complex solution & lower margin for error